 If you exercise your rights pursuant to Art.
 12 to 22 GDPR, we will process the personal data transmitted for the purpose of implementing these rights by us and to be able to provide proof of this.
 For the purpose of providing information and preparing such information, we will process stored data only for this purpose and for purposes of data protection control and otherwise restrict processing in accordance with Art.
 18 GDPR.

 These processing operations are based on the legal basis of Art.
-6 Para.
-1 letter c) GDPR in connection with Art.
-15 to 22 GDPR and § 34 para.
+6 para.
+1 c) GDPR in connection with Art.
+15 to 22 GDPR and section 34 para.
 2 BDSG.

 7. Your rights